Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 By what legal means can creditors recover unpaid debts (other than through insolvency proceedings)?

 In the context of an insolvent winding up, creditors are generally prohibited from instituting or continuing proceedings against the company.
 The Companies Act provides that at any time after the filing of a winding-up application, and before a winding-up order has been made, the company or any creditor or contributory may apply to the court for a stay of judicial proceedings pending against the company, and the court may stay those proceedings.
 Further, when a company is being wound up by the court, any precautionary or executive warrant (other than a warrant of prohibitory injunction) issued against the company after the date of its deemed dissolution will be void.
-This is intended to ensure the pari passu treatment of creditors (ie, all creditors rank equally, unless there is a lawful cause of preference).
+This is intended to ensure the pari passu treatment of creditors, pursuant to which all creditors rank equally unless there is a lawful cause of preference.
 Accordingly, once insolvency proceedings have commenced, creditors must recover their dues through such proceedings.

 In this context, the effects that winding up may have on antecedent transactions are pertinent.
 Any privilege, hypothec or other charge and any payment, execution or other act relating to property or rights made or done by or against a company, as well as any obligation incurred by the company within the six months preceding the company’s dissolution, will be deemed to be a fraudulent preference against its creditors (whether it is of a gratuitous nature or an onerous nature) if it constitutes a transaction at an undervalue or if a preference is given (the latter being defined in the Companies Act), unless the person in whose favour it is made, done or incurred, proves that he or she did not know and did not have reason to believe that the company was likely to be dissolved by reason of insolvency.
 In the event of the company being so dissolved, all fraudulent preferences will be void.